 These flies in a couple of different colors will work all over the Northeast.
 The go-to colors are olive, white, and tan.
 These colors imitate all of the baitfish Albies will be feeding on during that time of year and will give you a wide range of imitations to choose from.
 These flies are easy enough to tie and materials can be found in any good shop.
-If you don’t tie they will be easy enough to find at your local shop or online.
+If you don’t tie, they will be easy enough to find at your local shop or online.
 That being said, colors like pink and chartreuse are also very effective on some days.
-Every once in a while, the fish will refuse anything other than a bright fly so make sure you have at least a few brighter flies in your box.
+Every once in a while, the fish will refuse anything other than a bright fly, so make sure you have at least a few brighter flies in your box.

 In terms of casting, only get as close to fish as you need to make the cast.
 If that is closer than 50 feet, practice your casting.
 I can’t stress that enough.
 And if another boat is on a school first, give them space.
 They have priority and running in like a banshee is poor etiquette.
 It will put those fish down and ruin both of your chances.
 Creep in slow and keep those fish up.
 There are plenty of Albies out there.
 Finding your own school is the best way to have spectacular fishing.
 Especially out East, there will be plenty of fish in a lot of different spots.

 Weather is a key factor when it comes to False Albacore.
 Conditions will dictate where the fish are, how many fish are up and feeding, and the distribution of bait.
-Late November and October can get pretty nasty with cold fronts continuously moving through.
+Late September and October can get pretty nasty with cold fronts continuously moving through.
 Planning your fishing around those periods of ideal weather will keep those rods bent.
 Staying off the water when it gets nasty gives you time to tie flies and prepare for the next trip.
 What most anglers tend to focus on is avoiding a West or East Wind.
-An East wind generates waves with an obstructed fetch along the entire Northeastern Coast which will oppose the falling tide.
+An East wind generates waves with an obstructed fetch along the entire Northeastern Coast, which will oppose the falling tide.
 This will make things really choppy out there.
-A West is not great either but Long Island will shield most of the Sound and Northern Connecticut.
-You will still have choppy and confused conditions as the Westerly opposes the rising tide but the effects tend to be a bit less severe.
+A West wind is not great either, but Long Island will shield most of the Sound and Northern Connecticut.
+You will still have choppy and confused conditions as the Westerly opposes the rising tide, but the effects tend to be a bit less severe.
 If you can get in the lee fishing can still be alright.
 So, why is chop bad?
 What these conditions typically do is keep the bait down and scattered.
-There are a lot of different reasons for this but basically it boils down to the fact that the fish are unable to corral the bait up to the surface.
+There are a lot of different reasons for this, but basically it boils down to the fact that the fish are unable to corral the bait up to the surface.
 Without the fish blowing up on bait on the surface it’s very difficult to locate them.
-I am sure they still feed down below but it is essentially and exercise in futility trying to get one on the fly when you have no visual cues indicating where the fish are.
+I am sure they still feed down below, but it is essentially an exercise in futility trying to get one on the fly when you have no visual cues indicating where the fish are.